-Remembering My Father: Thoughts on Parashat Eikev, August 8, 2009
+Remembering Dad: Thoughts for Parashat Eikev

 View PDF

 The first word of this week's Parasha is "vehaya"--and it will be.
 The great 18th century Moroccan Jewish sage, Rabbi Hayyim Benattar, notes in his commentary Or ha-Hayyim that this word implies happiness.
 He would interpret the first verse of the Parasha to mean: if you will be careful in keeping these ordinances [of the Torah] and you will observe and fulfill them--then you will be happy!
 God will fulfill His covenant and compassion as He promised to your ancestors.
 In elaborating on this theme, Rabbi Benattar stresses that our observance and study of Torah should be marked by a spirit of joy.